angelomatni2018/game-off-2016/README.md

 Project Settings folder into this project.
 Then go to File > Build & Run.
 Choose your platform and then click Build, or Build and Run.

-In case this process is too frustrating, you can just download the built version I have on Git.
+In case this process is too frustrating, you can just download the built version in this repo.
+This includes the build.exe and build_data directory. build_data must be in the same directory as the build.exe executable in order for it to run.

 ## Enjoy!